Material You

 The sibling themes of HappyMetrix

-Which brings us to our third and last reason why not all our apps have these options: adding customizability takes time and effort to do right, the benefit often doesn’t outweigh the effort put in.
-Sure it might be cool to add personalization features, but does it help your product to grow?
-As your digital innovation partner we search for the goldilock between effort and reward, the most balanced way to achieve your goals.
-Customizability rarely has its place in that sweet spot.
+Which brings us to our third and last reason why not all our apps have these options: adding customisability takes time and effort to do right, the benefit often doesn’t outweigh the effort put in.
+Sure it might be cool to add personalisation features, but does it help your product to grow?
+As your digital innovation partner we search for the goldilocks between effort and reward, the most balanced way to achieve your goals.
+Customisability rarely has its place in that sweet spot.

-So are you in doubt about adding customizability to your products?
-Still not sure if allowing your users to personalize the experience is right for you?
+So are you in doubt about adding customisability to your products?
+Still not sure if allowing your users to personalise the experience is right for you?
 Hit us up!
 Our experts are more than happy to discover the possibilities for your next project!